KTPx4/KTPx4/README.md

 🌱 Currently learning and improving in **backend & mobile development**.
 🤝 Open to collaborations and new opportunities.
 ✨ Always looking for exciting challenges to tackle!
+💼 Highly responsible in work, ensuring quality and efficiency in every project.

 ---